PoCInnovation/Workshops/software/02.Go/README.md

 ## Step 1: Let's get started

-You have succesfully created an endpoint!
+You have successfully created an endpoint!
 The next step is to add message logs because our server doesn't print anything, yet we would like to know when a route is called to know if everything went well.

 Create a middleware that logs the traffic of the API: